TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 .. tip::

-    Inside of the template, you can access all properties of the Domain Object, including all existing child objects.
+    Inside of the template, you can access all properties of the domain object, including all existing child objects.
 Thus this Flow Pattern does not only cover single domain objects but, in the event, also a complex aggregate.